AleksanderRDL/query-driven-AISdata-compressor/Range_QDS/docs/Next-Iterations.md

 # Next Iteration(s)

 Use this file as the handoff for the next individual task or tasks to be worked on in the project.
+It is focused only on information needed going into the immediate next couple of tasks/iterations.

 ---